-37. Defendants have sold, offered to sell, marketed, distributed, and advertised, and are still selling, offering to sell, marketing, distributing, and advertising products using counterfeit reproductions of the DreamWorks Trademarks without Plaintiff's permission.
+37. Defendants have sold, offered to sell, marketed, distributed, and advertised, and are still selling, offering to sell, marketing, distributing, and advertising products using counterfeit reproductions of the DreamWorks Trademarks without Plaintiffs' permission.

-38. Plaintiff is the exclusive owner of the DreamWorks Trademarks.
+38. Plaintiffs are the exclusive owners of the DreamWorks Trademarks.
 The United States Registrations for the DreamWorks Trademarks (Exhibit 1) are in full force and effect.
-On information and belief, Defendants have knowledge of Plaintiff's rights in the DreamWorks Trademarks and are willfully infringing and intentionally using counterfeits of the DreamWorks Trademarks.
+On information and belief, Defendants have knowledge of Plaintiffs' rights in the DreamWorks Trademarks and are willfully infringing and intentionally using counterfeits of the DreamWorks

+Trademarks.
 Defendants' willful, intentional, and unauthorized use of the DreamWorks Trademarks is likely to cause and is causing confusion, mistake, and deception as to the origin and quality of the Unauthorized Products among the general public.